EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 This walkthrough is centred around three apps:

 * [Run Batch Container](apps/batch-container-app.md) runs a software container on a back-end.
 This app is designed to run batch containers, those that perform some computational or data-related task without human interaction when they are running.
-* [Run JupyterLab Container](apps/jupyter-app.md) runs an interactive JupyterLab service, within a container, on a back-end.
+* [Run JupyterLab](apps/jupyter-app.md) runs an interactive JupyterLab service on a back-end.
 Please be reassured that for this 'getting started' guide no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

 ---

 ## Your Open OnDemand VM home directory and back-ends

 For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.

 You may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynched, separate, home directories on each VM.
 Currently, the back-ends where home directories are not common to both the Open OnDemand VM and the back-ends are as follows: